National-Zeitung: History

 The newspaper advocated a return to German military traditions after the formation of the Bundeswehr and attempted to influence officers who had previously served in the Wehrmacht.
 It was critical of Wolf Graf von Baudissin's concept of citizens in uniform, and the West German government became, in turn, critical of the newspaper.
 German defence minister Franz-Josef Strauss made unsuccessful attempts to purchase the newspaper, offering Damerau DM 150,000 for the financially troubled paper.
 Damerau instead asked right-wing journalist Gerhard Frey for a loan and the latter, independently wealthy, gradually gained a controlling interest in the Deutsche Soldaten-Zeitung.

 The newspaper continued to publish content with a historical revisionist view, attempting to deflect Germany's responsibility for World War II and attacking members of the German resistance as traitors to the Fatherland.

 Since 1959 under Frey's control, the Deutsche Soldaten-Zeitung was renamed Deutsche National-Zeitung und Soldaten-Zeitung in 1960–61.
 It raised its circulation from 27,500 in 1958 to 70,000 by 1963 and 131,000 by 1967.
 Frey, while not outrightly denying the Holocaust, illegal in Germany, stated that he considered the number of victims as exaggerated, and argued in the 1960s that Germany should pay less compensation because of this.
 Frey and his newspaper frequently published anti-Israel and pro-Arab content.

 In 1963, the newspaper was renamed Deutsche National-Zeitung.
 In 1987, Gerhard Frey founded the German far right party Deutsche Volksunion.

 Frey's aim had been to make the National-Zeitung the central national organ of all far right parties in Germany.

 In 1971 Frey published a second paper, the Deutscher Anzeiger.
 In 1986, he purchased the revisionist Deutsche Wochen-Zeitung, which had originally been published by members of the far-right National Democratic Party of Germany.
 In 1991, Frey merged the two newspapers into one, becoming the Deutsche Wochen-Zeitung – Deutscher Anzeiger.
 Content of this paper was almost identical to the Deutsche National-Zeitung and, in 1999, the two were merged into one, becoming the National-Zeitung.

 Despite all this and the fact that Germany grew in size and population after the German reunion, the circulation of the newspaper had dropped to 38,000 by 2007.

 The paper was shut down in December 2019.

+Influence and significance

+The Deutsche National Zeitung was the most important press organ of the old Nazis and revanchaunists in post-war Germany.
+Along with the Junge Freiheit, it represented one of the most important links between right-wing extremists and right-wing conservatives.

+On April 11, 1968, the convicted right-wing extremist Josef Bachmann from Munich carried out an attack on student leader Rudi Dutschke.
+He carried clippings from the "Deutsche National-Zeitung" newspaper, which had a headline demanding: "Stop Red Rudi Now."